usd-wg/assets/test_assets/CompositionPuzzles/PayloadAndReference/README.md

 ![problem](images/Slide108.PNG)

-This puzzle is inspired by a real-life USD asset structure problem at encountered during USD adoption at a large animation studio.
+This puzzle was inspired by a real-life USD asset structure problem encountered during USD adoption at a large animation studio.

 In the studio's production pipeline, before animation begins on a shot, the shot populated with non-deforming models, placed on the stage for blocking.

-`shot.usda` has sublayers of `animation.usda` and `layout.usda`, and `layout.usda`
+`shot.usda` has sublayers of `animation.usda` and `layout.usda`. `layout.usda`
 has a reference to `model.usda`, the non-deforming model geometry.

 ![problem 2](images/Slide109.PNG)

-Animation performs their work at a later date and delivers their animation caches by adding a payload to their sublayer.
-But when this happened, they didn't see the deforming geometry from animation on the stage.
+Animation performed their work at a later date and delivered their animation caches by adding a payload to their sublayer.
+When this happened, they didn't see the deforming geometry from animation on the stage.

 ![problem 3](images/Slide110.PNG)